silentorb/marloth-story/books/fairytale/part5.md

 for that end goal of protection.
 All it cares about is the thrill.
-Adelle gets hurt, the zombie nature grows in energy, and it seeks to cause her more pain, thus generating more energy, until the princess is ultimately dead.
+Adelle gets hurt, the zombie nature grows in energy, and it seeks to cause her more pain, thus generating more energy, until the princess is ultimately lost.
 Your zombie enchantment is still drawn to the princess, but no longer to save her.
 As with most everything in this world, the end is severed from the means."

 "But that's not my only enchantment, is it?
 There's another one.
 A good one!
 It's what makes me want to protect her!"

-"You are correct.
+"Correct.
 The other is *my* enchantment.
 It is a conduit between this story and the original.
 It connects you to what you were meant to be."